 Here is a design plan for a door structured to be able to be closed anytime it would be beneficial.
 Examples of when this might be desirable would be insulation in the winter, sound control when events are being hosted inside or outside, and separation of the swimming areas whenever needed.
 Da Ku‘s heat loss calculations for this design in a worst case scenario (subzero outdoor temperatures) is around 325W, which is the energy lost per second, for a total evening energy heat loss of around 4kWh, or 0.014 MMBtu.

 Door, Frame, Door & Frame – Click to Enlarge

 The price for a 0.5” thick, 35” * 75” plexiglass is around $261, we need two of them, so $522 (source).
-The gasket we’d need is around 740 inches, so total cost is around $99 (source).
+The gasket we’d need is around 740 inches, so the total cost is around $99 (source).
 Continuous hinges cost $26.50 each and we need 4 for a total of $106 (source).

 Transition design #2 is two underwater openings, one for movement out of the building and one for movement into the building.
 This is what we are planning now because of its benefits for the City Center HVAC design.
-By using two below-water openings through the 6″-thick wall instead of a door, we’ll be able to eliminate the “constant open window” affect that the door would create whenever it isn’t seasonally closed.
+By using two below-water openings through the 6″-thick wall instead of a door, we’ll be able to eliminate the “constant open window” effect that the door would create whenever it isn’t seasonally closed.
 An opening like this will still be able to be sealed in the winter months while providing much better insulation efficiency during the rest of the year.
 Two openings will also be safer than one by having a separate opening for movement in each direction.

-Design details are coming….
+Final design details are coming….